Newington Parking Restrictions

 Newington is primarily a residential area which is located within 2km walking distance from Sydney Olympic Park (SOP).
-Many streets in the area are narrow and access can become restricted when cars are parked on both sides.
-This issue is especially pronounced during major events at nearby Sydney Olympic Park, when event attendees make use of the local street parking.
-It poses a particular challenge for emergency vehicles, which require a minimum 3.5m travel lane in width.
+Event attendees park on local streets in Newington during major events at nearby Sydney Olympic Park.
+This parking has posed a challenge for emergency vehicles, which require a minimum 3.5m travel lane width, and discourages use of public transport for travel to events at SOP.

-A staged strategy approach focused on traffic control measures.
-The first stage is implementation of on-street measures to regulate the traffic environment. i.e parking restrictions and direction of flow.
-The first stage is still underway and works have been implemented and consultation ongoing.
-This stage includes monitoring of the changes for efficacy.
+A staged strategy approach focused on traffic control measures is currently being implemented.
+The first stage is implementation of on-street measures to regulate the traffic environment at all times, including during major events.
+New traffic signs have been implemented in several areas following consultation.
+This stage also includes ongoing monitoring of the changes for efficacy.
+For details of past consultations, please see the FAQ section below.

-The second stage will consider a Parking Scheme.
-The strategy has been to identify and prioritise traffic and pedestrian safety in the first instance and then look at options to address the amenity impacts being experienced by residents.
+Further changes may be undertaken subject to consultation, however, most planned works have been implemented.
+The second stage will consider a possible Parking Scheme (subject to Council approval).
+The strategy has been to identify and prioritise traffic and pedestrian safety in the first instance and then look at options to address the amenity impacts being experienced by residents and encouraging use of public transport by event attendees.

 • Blue Gum Place